 If you need to leave the trailer jetter on the back of a truck, or a portable jetter in the back of a truck, you could cover it with a blanket to help protect against the elements.
-It’s even better if it’s inside a canopy.
 Cargo box trailers parked outdoors can potentially be heated with a small electric heater.
 Be careful when using electric or portable heaters, make sure your electrical connection is solid and weather-proofed. #1 cause for fires in the winter are portable heaters, so be sure yours is up to code.
-When using extension cords be sure to also protect the cords making sure they are rated to the temperature in your area.

 The general consensus is that a heated garage or building is the way to go if at all possible.
 And that doesn’t have to mean big or fancy.
-A jetter can be stored in a single stall, well-insulated garage using just a 1,500-watt heater run at about 40 percent power.
+A jetter can be stored in a single stall, well-insulated garage.

 If you’re putting the jetter in long-term storage, be sure to drain the gas out or use a fuel additive for gas jetters.
 We always recommend changing the oil on the pump and changing the oil on the engine itself so that it’s serviced properly before you start it again.
 If you have a hot water trailer jetter the same will apply for the diesel fuel, remember that all fuels will start to degrade after just 30 days, so be sure to either treat the fuel or simply drain the tanks.